-Beginning in the Spring of 2019 the City of Liberty Utilities Department will upgrade its water meter infrastructure and meter reading technology to a new, automated Advanced Metering Infrastructure (AMI).
+Beginning in the Fall of 2019, the City of Liberty Utilities Department will upgrade its water meter infrastructure and meter reading technology to a new, automated Advanced Metering Infrastructure (AMI).

 Old meters that have traditionally been read manually every month will be replaced or retrofitted with meters that communicate water usage data automatically using radio transmitters.
 These new meters will eliminate the need for usage estimates.

 The Utilities Department and City Council are finalizing contracts and timelines for the project.
 A basic FAQ about the project is below and more information will become available as the details are confirmed:

 After completing a competitive Request for Proposals process, the City contracted with RTS Water Solutions from Parkville, Mo., to install the new meters and radio transmitters.
 The contractor will be working through one section of the city at a time over the course of 10 months to replace or retrofit the more than 10,000 water meters along with older meter lids in Liberty.